chimay/wheel/README.md

   + async shell command
   + result can be filtered, as usual
 - dedicated buffers stack to save your searches
-  + layer stack in each dedicated buffer
+  + layer ring in each dedicated buffer
 - display files
   + split levels : torus, circle, location
   + split